Sijia Zhao

 2021/07

 💡 Running auditory experiments online and want to find a way to set sound presentation levels for your online participants?
-Here is a must-read: Zhao, S., Brown, C. A., Holt, L. L., & Dick, F. (2021).
-Robust and efficient online auditory psychophysics with the right auditory hygiene.
-BioRxiv.
+Here is a must-read: Zhao et al. (2022).
+Robust and Efficient Online Auditory Psychophysics. on Trends in Hearing.
 The sound volume setting task is available on Pavlovia and Gorilla

 2020/08